Creating a routine each morning that works for you, which in turn helps you boost your productivity, makes all the difference to your day.

 Start slow but aim high – little by little introduce the above tips and it’ll happen!
 Promise!

-I love to set my alarm that little bit earlier and head out for a walk in the Devon lanes, mediate or stretch.
+I love to set my alarm that little bit earlier and head out for a walk in the Devon lanes, meditate or stretch.
 I know that might sound a little strange but I am SO much more productive for doing so.

 Taking time out to simply be thankful for the day ahead, listening to uplifting music will help you to feel more in control of your day and set you up to deal with whatever life throws at you.